soumaiabouh/smart-grid-privacy-enhancing-system/m1/Report.md

 We also explored the references cited in some of the articles we read.
 This led us to additional relevant articles, enhancing our research with more information on the topic.

-Regarding the data for our study, shared in the Results section, we found a publicly available dataset of smart meter readings from 114 apartments over a period from 2014 to 2016.
+Regarding the data for our experiment, which we present in the Results section, we found a publicly available dataset of smart meter readings from 114 apartments over a period from 2014 to 2016.
 This dataset was available at the UMassTraceRepository, specifically under the "Smart" section of their website [[18](https://traces.cs.umass.edu/index.php/Smart/Smart)].
 The specific dataset we used is named "apartment-electrical.tar.gz," found in the "UMass Smart* Dataset - 2017 release" section.

-For our experiments, we downloaded this dataset and focused on the readings from apartment 21 in the year 2016.
-We used the data from January 1st to January 3rd to make the graphs for our analysis.
+We downloaded this dataset and focused on the readings from apartment 21 in the year 2016, and we used the data from January 1st to January 3rd to make the graphs for our analysis.
+This subset of the data can be found in the Excel sheet `apt21-data-subset.xlsx` under the `additional-documents` folder.

 ## Results